-Australian Maritime Safety Authority (AMSA)
+Australian Maritime Safety Authority

-AMSA is responsible for managing shipping activities throughout the Great Barrier Reef Region.
-Coordinates emergency responses to marine emergencies and marine pollution (for example oil spills).
+The Australian Maritime Safety Authority (AMSA) is responsible for casualty response and pollution prevention and managing shipping activities throughout the Great Barrier Reef region.
+It coordinates emergency responses to marine emergencies and marine pollution (for example oil spills).

-Bureau of Meteorology (BOM)The Bureau is Australia's national weather, climate and water agency.
-BOM provides through regular forecasts, warnings, monitoring and advice spanning the Australian region and Antarctic territory.
+The Bureau of Meteorology is Australia's national weather, climate and water agency.
+It provides through regular forecasts, warnings, monitoring and advice spanning the Australian region and Antarctic territory.

 Commonwealth Scientific and Industrial Research Organisation (CSIRO)